jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     :linenos:
     :emphasize-lines: 10-21

-* I type this in the terminal to make sure the program I just wrote is executable
+* I type this in the terminal to make sure the program I just wrote can run

   .. code-block:: shell